Alan Brain

 - Documentary -

 An extract from a short documentary about a hardworking woman whose descent into poverty after losing her job reflects the vulnerability of many in the United States today.
+I produced and edited this documentary.

 About